I used to hate my life.

-In this blog post, you’ll learn how to design an intentional life you love.
+In this blog post, I’ll walk you through how you can design an intentional life you love.

-A few years ago, I was working towards a life that society pushed.
+A few years ago, I was working towards a future that society championed for.

-I believed that if I grinded through school, found an internship, and found a “prestigious job”, then a happy life would be waiting for me.
+I believed that if I pushed through school, found an internship, and found a prestigious job, then a happy life would be waiting for me.

-I was essentially living on autopilot mode, doing things others expected of me.
+Essentially, I was living on autopilot mode.
+I doing things others expected of me and never questioned it.

-Luckily, I gained awareness and realized I hated my current life.
+Luckily, I gained self-awareness.
+I realized I hated my current life.
 I went through a major identity crisis that made me reassess who I was.

-As a result, I am living a more intentional and purposeful life that is aligned with my values and my vision.
+But as a result, I am now living a more intentional and purposeful life that is aligned with my values and my vision.

 Common Misconceptions about Designing your Dream Life